hackthebrain-Prague-2016/hackaton/wiki/How to use patches.md

-# How to use patch

-## So, you have patch for OpenVibe to process data from your device.
+So, you have patch for OpenVibe to process data from your device.
 Proceed with next steps to apply patch.

+## How to use patch

 1. Connect your EEG device to the computer.
 1. OpenVibe Acqusition server is a center node, that collects data from devices of different types.
 Launch OpenVibe Acqusition server and setup it for your EEG device.
 There could be several ways, that are described below.